Mardi Gras: The most fun you'll have with a history lesson

 European colonists and slave traders brought the pre-Lenten festivities to the Americas, where they became huge celebrations throughout the Carnival season.
 Celebrations in Trinidad and Tobago and Haiti include musical competitions, elaborate costumes, feasts and cultural shows at various points leading up to Mardi Gras, or Carnival Tuesday.

 French settlers brought Mardi Gras to New Orleans and the Louisiana territory.
 The "Galette des Rois," or king cake, came too, becoming a symbol of New Orleans' brand of Mardi Gras.
-It has been said that "King cake season is to New Orleans bakeries what Valentine's Day is to florists and Christmas is to retailers."

-The first Mardi Gras day parade is said to have been celebrated in 1837.
+The first recorded Mardi Gras parade in New Orleans is believed to have held in 1837.
 Over time, balls, parties and parades have spread out to take place throughout Carnival season, organized by social clubs called "Krewes."

 A group of people shout for beads on Bourbon Street on Mardi Gras day back in 2007.
 The celebration took on even more meaning for New Orleans after Hurricane Katrina.